lorenzo-rovigatti/ashell/README.md

 ## Acknowledgements

 * The structure of ashell has been inspired by [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/)
-* Eigen 3.3.4 is included in the source
+* Eigen 3.3.4 is included in the source tree